MythBusters (2009 season): Episode 114 – "Demolition Derby"

 This episode was an 87-minute-long special.
-The vehicles that were demolished during the episode all received an end credit in the form of an in memoriam (spelled in memorium on screen).
+The vehicles that were demolished during the episode all received an end credit in the form of an in memoriam (spelled in memorium onscreen).

 Need for Speed

 Hollywood Crash Test

-Based on numerous car chase scenes in films, the Build Team tested myths based on whether cars would be able to successfully drive through/into various obstructions.
+With these tests based on numerous car chase scenes in films, the Build Team tested myths based on whether cars would be able to successfully drive through/into various obstructions.
 Two criteria were used to test each scenario: whether the real crash appeared similar to its Hollywood counterpart, and whether the car could be driven away afterward.
 They crashed into...